 Q: What provisions of the Zoning Bylaw should I be familiar with?

-A: The Zoning Bylaw and Basic Planning Statement are long and complicated documents that don’t transfer to a condensed version easily.
+A: The Zoning Bylaw and Official Community Plan are long and complicated documents that don’t transfer to a condensed version easily.
 However, there are some basics you should be familiar with:

 - Buildings may not be closer to the property line than 100 feet on the side of the property that abuts a road allowance.